lxg073000/scarab/README.md

 # SCARAB

 <img src="https://wallpaperaccess.com/full/4720771.jpg" alt="">

-* Scarab is a Strava clone that allows users to securely map, track, and share stockpiles routes with trusted preppers.
-When disaster strikes, the key to any any effective buggout plan is community coordination.
+- Scarab is a Strava clone that allows users to securely map, track, and share stockpiles routes with trusted preppers.
+When disaster strikes, the key to any any effective activity plan is community coordination.

 ### W11D1

-* Added MVP List and Data Schema to Wiki
+- Added MVP List and Data Schema to Wiki